nicknonnen/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ## Abstract

 The original study is a multi-criteria analysis of vulnerability to Climate Change in Malawi, and is one of the earliest sub-national geographic models of climate change vulnerability for an African country.
 The study aims to be replicable, and had 40 citations in Google Scholar as of April 8, 2021.

+This report is a reproduction of Malcomb et al.'s results, and aims to ....

 ## Original Study Information